How to Manage Multiple Projects

 Poor Communication

 It’s obvious but bears repeating, that communication can make or break a project.
 If you’re unable to clearly explain to your team what has to be done, you’re going to spend more time and money than necessary on tasks.
-If you can’t communicate the state of the project to stakeholders, they’re going to interrupt the proper management of the projects.
+If you can’t communicate the state of the project to stakeholders, they’re going to interrupt the proper management of the project.

 Lack of Trust